Iqra9999/Question-Answer-Generation-Pipeline-with-LLM/README.md

 # Project Structure
 The project is structured as follows:

-## file_preprocessing.py:
-Contains the script for merging multiple CSV files and preprocessing them.
-## question_generation.py:
+## Question-generation-LLM.ipynb:
-Includes the script for generating question-answer pairs from text data.
+This file contains the script for merging multiple CSV files, preprocessing them, and generating question-answer pairs from text data.
 ## requirements.txt:
 Lists the required Python packages for easy installation.